Tax Preparation Checklist

 If your family has had an increase in medical expenses over the past year (such as insurance premiums) that went unreimbursed by your employer.
 In that case, you may want to consider asking for documentation of these expenditures if they were significant enough.
 These allowable expenses can often reduce the tax rate owed by an enormous percentage!

 As mentioned above, if there have been any significant medical expenses in the last year, these deductions should be considered when filing.
 However, be aware that medical expenses must exceed 10% of your adjusted gross income before you can deduct any of them.
-So, if your AGI was $40,000 for this past year, be sure to have more than $4000 of medical expenses in order to have a chance using this!
+So, if your AGI was $40,000 for this past year, be sure to have more than $4000 of medical expenses in order to have a chance to use this!

 Charitable Contributions